chrisdwheatley/react-flux-promises/readme.md

 An example repository showing how to handle the asynchronosity of promises in Flux's synchronous world.

+### Background

+I wrote up my thought process behind this code, you can read it [here](http://swirlycheetah.com/handling-promises-in-flux/).

 ### Try It Out

 Dependencies